-RECOMMENDED BY THE FINANCIAL ADVISORY COMMITTEE (5 Yes -1 No) Moved and seconded; thereafter voted in favor by an UNANIMOUS VOTE
+RECOMMENDED BY THE FINANCIAL ADVISORY COMMITTEE (5 Yes - 1 No)

 ARTICLE 44.
 To see if the Town will vote to appropriate from Free Cash the sum of \$25,000.00 for the Conservation Commission's Property Maintenance account.

 Submitted by the Conservation Commission